Stop losing money on Video Editor Contract projects.

 Frequently Asked Questions

-Who owns the project files at the end of the edit?
+Who owns the raw footage and project files after the project is complete?

-What happens if the client wants to change the music after the edit is done?
+What happens if the client wants more revisions than stated in the contract?